Loading…

 A practical guide to AI video editing and production tools in 2026 — what works for business video, what still doesn't, costs and pitfalls.

-AI video editing has moved well past gimmick.
-In 2026, business video — explainers, product demos, training, internal comms — runs increasingly on AI-assisted workflows that cut production time dramatically.
-But the gap between "good for internal use" and "good enough for a brand campaign" remains real.
+But AI video editing has limits, and the gap between "good for internal use" and "good enough for a brand campaign" remains real.
 Here's an honest look at what AI video tools can and can't do.

 The current generation of AI video tools is genuinely useful for: